Purchasing, Waste, and Recycling

 One significant milestone that occurred in the first year of iSEE’s Certified Green Office Program was an April 2015 deal between Office Depot OfficeMax and F&S Stores & Receiving, which allows for a ream of 30% recycled office paper to be sold through the iStores punch out for 14 cents less than virgin paper through iBuy.
 Read more about that new opportunity to green your office here.

-Campus and community programs, events and tips related to purchasing, waste, and recycling
+Campus and community programs, events, features and tips related to purchasing, waste, and recycling

 - The Zero Waste Illinois Program through the Illinois Sustainable Technology Center (ISTC)